 “From a provider standpoint, something I see all the time is that women have a contraction, then stay in the contraction in their minds through the rest period,” Cuneo says.
 “That will totally wear you out.”

-Though many who find mindful birth may be seeking an unmedicated birth, that’s by no means a requirement.
-Bardacke stresses that mindful birthing is for all births.
+Though many who find mindful birth may be seeking a natural birth, that’s by no means a requirement.
+Bardacke stresses that mindful birthing is for all births, from those with an epidural to a C-section to an unplanned home birth.
 “MBCP preparation is not about natural childbirth or natural parenting.
 The paradox is that by training the mind to be in the present moment you are working with the process and actually supporting the natural physiology,” she explains.
 “Mindfulness doesn’t give you the birth experience you want—it gives you a way to fall in love with the birth experience you get.”

-These techniques aren’t reserved for the labor room.
+These techniques aren’t reserved for childbirth preparation and labor pain.
 In fact, many mothers find applications for mindful birthing practices long after their babies are born.

 “Mindfulness is something I draw from every day,” Cuneo says.
 She points to how mindfulness has helped her in frustrating moments—“like staying balanced in the midst of a temper tantrum.”
-As an obstetrician, she adds, “I think I handle stress better.
+As someone who practices obstetrics, she adds, “I think I handle stress better.
 I feel more resilient.
 Just like those rest periods between contractions, I’m able to find quiet breaks in my work.”

 I am grateful to have found mindfulness, which I still practice as I did when I was pregnant—with my baby sleeping against my belly or being nourished from my body and during the “contractions” of life.